Energy, It’s all about the Energy - and this is where Sport kicked in…

 It reconnects us.

-And it is possible to be in The Alps, not break the bank and work…as I did, even before I ran the Sponsorship for The Army Ski Team, and raced or rather crashed, bounced, slid, and invested in Nuclear quantities of Arnica…
+And it is possible to be in The Alps, not break the bank and work…as I did, even before I ran the sponsorship/funding for the Army ski team, and raced or rather crashed, bounced, slid, and invested in nuclear quantities of Arnica…

 I’ve always admired his enthusiasm and real patience with Juniors, many times going to and writing about his Junior Series.